Tracy has been working in the field of education for many years specializing in both Waldorf and Montessori methodologies.

-After having two children who would pretty much eat whatever I set before them, I was handed a challenge: my third child was as picky an eater as they come.
+After having two children who would pretty much eat whatever I set before them, I was handed a challenge: my third child was as picky as he could possibly be.
 He wouldn’t try much of anything.
 He would have been happy eating plain pasta and drinking a cup of milk at each meal.
 However, I was determined not to accept his limited palate so I set out to broaden it one day at a time.

 Broadening the palate of a picky eater is a slow process, beginning with incremental goals and a long-term vision.
 My vision for all of my children was that they enjoy a wide variety of healthy food as a part of experiencing life to its fullest.
 To fulfill this vision I calmly set out each day using a multi-layered approach to make food both a pleasurable and healthy experience.
 Here are some things that worked for me.